devrolet/lizzylist/README.md

 ## NOTE!!

-LizzyList will not load recipes without the Firebase link.
-The link is available upon request for select hiring managers.
+LizzyList will not load recipes without the link to Firebase.
+The link is available upon request for select individuals/organizations.

 ## Code scaffolding